zargony/hypercube-m4/README.md

 # HyperCube 3D Printer M4 Variant

 This is a derivation of Tech2C's excellent [HyperCube 3D printer](http://www.thingiverse.com/thing:1752766).
+Most noticable differences to original parts are M4 holes for mounting plastic parts to extrusions.
+Although there are a few other small improvements (see below).

 Only modified parts are contained here.
 For the full list of parts, refer to the original build instructions.